Avar Wars: Background

 The Avar Khaganate was a multiethnic state with Slavs, Gepids and Bulgars living under Avar rule.
 Part of the local Romanized population, an important element of the bearers of the "Keszthely culture", also survived in Pannonia.
 The Avars made regular raids against the Byzantine Empire and seized important Byzantine border forts in the 580s.
 They forced the Byzantines to pay an annual tribute—initially 900 pounds of gold, but it quickly grew to over 1,600 pounds.
 The Avars closely cooperated with the Slav tribes which facilitated the Slavs' expansion both in the Balkan Peninsula and in Central Europe.
-Around 596, an Bavarian army attacked the Slavs on the river Drava but Bayan intervened and routed the Bavarians.
+Around 596, a Bavarian army attacked the Slavs on the river Drava but Bayan intervened and routed the Bavarians.
 Before long, he invaded Thuringia and forced the Franks to pay a tribute for his withdrawal.
 According to gossips spreading in Francia around 610, Queen Brunhilda (d.
 613) who administered Burgundy on behalf of her underage grandson Theuderic II (r.
 595–613) wanted to conclude an alliance with the Avars against Theuderic's elder brother Theudebert II of Austrasia (r.
 595–612).

 The Avars and their Slav allies laid siege to Constantinople in cooperation with the Sasanian Empire in 626, but they could not capture the city.
 The fiasco caused bitter internal conflicts in the khaganate.
 The Wends, described as Avar warriors' sons by Slavic women in the Chronicle of Fredegar, rose up in open rebellion against their Avar masters.
 A Frankish merchant Samo (d. c.
 658) played a preeminent role in their first victory for which they elected him king.
 Samo consolidated his position through political marriages and defeated a Frankish expeditianory force in 631 or 632.
 Around the same time, an Avar succession crisis ended with the flight of 9,000 Bulgar warriors and their families to Bavaria where many of them were massacred on the orders of Dagobert I of Francia (r.
 623–639).
 Samo's realm fell apart after his death and archaeological evidence indicates the Avars' westward expansion along the Danube in the second half of the 7th century.
 The Late Avar period which started around 680 saw fundamental changes in the khaghanate.
 Isolated burials and other signs of nomadism disappear while large cemeteries used by generation indicate the sedentarization of the Avar society.